typst/packages/packages/preview/babel/0.1.1/docs/manual.typ

 == Copyright and licence <licence>

-The this package is released into the public domain (PD), technically under #link("https://creativecommons.org/publicdomain/zero/1.0/")[CC0].
+The this package is released under #link("https://spdx.org/licenses/MIT-0.html")[MIT-0].
-This means I choose to waive all copyright rights (I see sharing, copying and remixing as acts of love), but it doesn’t mean my authorship is revoked.
-Contributions to the package are also CC0.

 #package[Babel]’s logo features an #link("https://thenounproject.com/icon/babel-2526388/")[image] by #link("https://andrejskirma.com/")[Andrejs Kirma] which is released under CC~BY-3.0.
     I attribute them willingly, as I find the graphics very fitting for the logo.